top of page

 What’s happening with LLM traffic to websites?

-Since October 2024, our AI Index highlights a sharp increase in LLM-attributed traffic - particularly as a proportion of organic search within recent months, with the proportion doubling between April and May.
+Since October 2024, our AI Index highlights a sharp increase in LLM-attributed traffic - particularly as a proportion of organic search within recent months, with the proportion growing by c.80% since the start of the year.
 While LLM-driven referrals are still a small proportion of overall traffic, their rapid growth suggests that marketing teams will need to rethink their organic strategies in the coming years.

 How are AI Overviews changing search behaviour?